 A long time ago, in a suburb far, far away, I was a closeted teen, reading the copy of Entertainment Weekly my dad brought home from the office, assessing the box office performance of 8 Mile and quietly predicting to myself what percentage it would drop in its second weekend.
 As it turns out, I wasn’t alone.

 For that little cinefag inside us all, Film Fun is a place where it can run free.
 The website/platform/cultural review is the bi-coastal lovechild of two best friends, Keaton Ventura and Mike Spreter.
-Their pieces range from helpful to profound and read love letters to movies and our relationships with them: how they make us feel and why we considered going to them with our families over Christmas break or forgot about them because of overcrowded release schedules.
+Their pieces range from helpful to profound and read like love letters to movies and our relationships with them: how they make us feel and why we considered going to them with our families over Christmas break or forgot about them because of overcrowded release schedules.

 How familiar are you with the post-Shrek cultural landscape?
 The answer is very familiar, even if you don’t know it yet.